The quest for attention-grabbing stories

 This event will be made up of quick-fire presentations and Q&As to choose from.
 We’ll be exploring what makes a story newsworthy, how we can work with our colleagues to source these stories, how to sell them into journalists, and what best practice looks like when it comes to safeguarding the people whose stories we’re telling.

 Booking for this event will open approx. six weeks before the event date.
-If you’d like to be one of the first to hear about these events, please email Sarah Cutress to be added to the mailing list.
+If you’d like to be one of the first to hear about these events, please email Lauren to be added to the mailing list.

 Calling all potential charity speakers

 Interested in sharing the great work your charity is doing?
-Please email Harriet Smith outlining what your session would cover and why you think it would be useful.
+Please email Vanessa outlining what your session would cover and why you think it would be useful.

 About the PR Network